-The phrase ab initio comes from the Latin and literally means “from the start” or “from the beginning.”
+The phrase ab initio comes from Latin and literally means “from the start” or “from the beginning.”
 Such a definition may sound fairly innocuous, but the truth is that this little phrase has a big impact on legal decisions.
 From striking down bad contracts to protecting people from excessive police powers, the declaration that something is the case ab initio can have major reverberations for lawyers, businesses, and private individuals.
 Here’s a look at what ab initio is and when and why it matters.

 From the start